We have a unique approach at College MatchPoint. It all begins and ends with our ultimate goal: for our students to thrive in their selected college.

 Applying to the University of Texas at Austin

 It's hard to believe that a school as large as the University of Texas at Austin actually reviews every part of every student's application.
 But it does: UT is deeply committed to the holistic review of its applicants.
-The 2024 edition of this guide covers all required essays, as well as provides detailed information on the expanded resume, letters of recommendation, and evaluating fit-to-major and honors programs.
+This guide covers all required essays, as well as provides detailed information on the expanded resume, letters of recommendation, and evaluating fit-to-major and honors programs.

 You might also be interested in these resources!